Nicholas Khoo: The Trump Administration and the United States’ China post-1972 Engagement Policy

 About Nicholas Khoo

-Associate Professor Khoo’s research interests pertain to Chinese foreign policy; Asian security; international relations theory; and cold war studies.
+Nicholas Khoo is Associate Professor of International Studies at the University of Otago.
+His expertise and research interests pertain to Chinese foreign policy; Asian security; international relations theory; and cold war studies.

 Nicholas is author of China’s Foreign Policy Since 1978: Return to Power (Cheltenham, UK: Edward Elgar, 2020); author of Collateral Damage: Sino-Soviet Rivalry and the Termination of the Sino-Vietnamese Alliance (New York: Columbia University Press, 2011); co-author of Security at a Price: The International Politics of U.S. Missile Defense (Lanham, MD: Rowman & Littlefield, 2017), and co-author of Asian Security and the Rise of China: International Relations in an Age of Volatility (Cheltenham, UK: Edward Elgar, 2013).